Shreyas26X/NetSentinel/README.md

 pinned: false
 ---

-# 🛡️ AI-Based Network Intrusion Detection System (Student Project)
+# 🛡️ AI-Based Network Intrusion Detection System

 This project demonstrates how to use **Machine Learning (Random Forest)** and **Generative AI (Grok)** to detect and explain network attacks (specifically DDoS).